sansqed/project-ceboom/README.md

 We will mostly touch the `/src` directory.
 - Under `Assets`, naa dira ang *images, geojson data, and other raw files*.
 Ideally, naka group na into folders ang related assets, like icons, maps, etc.
 - `ApiCalls` deals with, as the name suggests, **API calls**, pero later na na butangan after maka create nag API ang backend.
-- Sa `Components`, naa dira ang ang actual components nga makita sa web app (usually in `.js` file), so things like *buttons, input fields, navbar, traffic lines, route lines, etc.* Each component kay dapat **under their own folder** para organized.
+- Sa `components`, naa dira ang ang actual components nga makita sa web app (usually in `.js` file), so things like *buttons, input fields, navbar, traffic lines, route lines, etc.* Each component kay dapat **under their own folder** para organized.
 Each component sad kay naay `.js` and `.css` files.
 Ang `.js` is for the creating and initializing the component and its properties and `.css` is for styling.
 - Kanang `App.js` and `App.css` is the **actual web app**, so whatever nga ibutang sa `.js` file, mashow na sa actual web app, and ang wala dira kay di mashow.
 - The rest kay files we won’t be touching na.

 # Naming conventions
-React is pretty strict sa naming conventions sa react components so lets use ==camelCase== lang all throughout.
-Make sure nga the ==variable name is descriptive== para di ta maglibog. *Bahalag taas na na, be descriptive gihapon*.
+React is pretty strict sa naming conventions sa react components so lets use **camelCase** lang all throughout.
+Make sure nga the **variable name is descriptive** para di ta maglibog. *Bahalag taas na na, be descriptive gihapon*.

 Not really an urgent concern pero ig integrate sa API, mag agad ta sa giset sa backend, usually its in the form of `foo-bar`, pero later nana.